-If you are a resident check the park's website for special d
+If you are a resident check the park's website for special discounts.

-These are the 3 shows available at the park and you should try to include all of them in your visit.
+There are 3 shows available at the park and you should try to include all of them in your visit.

 The parrot show is held in an outside location, unlike other similar shows you can see in other parks in the Canary Islands.

 The show is interactive and the kids will get a chance to feed some of the birds.

 We liked the exotic birds show from Jungle Park because everything happens outside and the keepers seem to be extremely invested in everything they do.
 Or at least this is how it was when we visited, which was a few years ago.